No. 23 Iowa State beats No. 11 W Virginia for Big 12 title - News 12 Now

-KANSAS CITY, Mo.
-(AP) — Monte Morris scored 17 points, Deonte Burton and Matt Thomas helped him deal with West Virginia’s attacking defense, and No. 23 Iowa State beat the No. 11 Mountaineers 80-74 on Saturday night for the Cyclones’ third Big 12 Tournament title in four years.
+“Monte is great.
+You win with great players,” said Iowa State coach Steve Prohm, who won his first title in his second season in charge.
+“I was very fortunate to walk into him being our point guard.”

-Burton had 16 points and Thomas finished with 12 for the fourth-seeded Cyclones (23-10), who will enter the NCAA Tournament as one of the nation’s hottest teams.
-They’ve won nine of their last 10 games, with their only loss during that stretch coming a week ago in Morgantown.
+Deonte Burton added 16 points and Matt Thomas finished with 12 for the fourth-seeded Cyclones (23-10), who will enter the NCAA Tournament as one of the nation’s hottest teams.
+They’ve won nine of their last 10 games, their only loss during that stretch coming a week ago in Morgantown.

 They avenged that defeat in a big way at the Sprint Center.